torch/torch.github.io/docs/00-five-simple-examples.md

 lr = 0.01
 for i=1,20000 do
   x = x - dJ(x)*lr
-  -- we print the value of the objective function at each step print(string.format('at iter %d J(x) = %f', i, J(x))) end
+  -- we print the value of the objective function at each iteration print(string.format('at iter %d J(x) = %f', i, J(x))) end
 ```